AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/marketing-automation/braze.md

 ![The "Add Data" screen.](../../../../images/tutorials/create/braze/select-data.png)

 Once your file is uploaded, you must provide your dataflow details, including information on your dataset and the schema that you are mapping to.
+Use the schema that we created in the previous section.
 ![The "Dataflow Details" screen highlighting "Dataset details."](../../../../images/tutorials/create/braze/dataflow-detail.png)

 Then, configure mapping for your data using the mapping interface.

 ![The "Mapping" screen.](../../../../images/tutorials/create/braze/mapping.png)

+The mapping will have the following issues that need to be resolved.

+*id* in the source data will be incorrectly mapped to *_braze.appID*.
+Change this instead to map to the *_id* field at the root level of the schema.

+*properties.is_amp* should map to *_braze.messaging.email.isAMP*

 >[!IMPORTANT]
 >